Home CTV NBCUniversal Is Hoping Live Sports Keeps Delivering Advertising Wins

 Unfortunately, not all of Comcast’s advertising revenue is on the upswing.

-Within the business’s Connectivity & Platforms business (which includes Comcast’s digital broadband and wireless services), advertising declined 12.3% YoY to $1 billion.
+Within the business’s Connectivity & Platforms business (which includes Comcast’s digital broadband and wireless services), advertising declined 12.3% YOY to $1 billion.

-But just like last quarter, Comcast is confident in its ability to turn around this side of the business.
+But, just like last quarter, Comcast is confident in its ability to turn around this side of the business.
 Newly promoted CEO Steve Croney even got the chance to speak about it this time around, too.

-Of course, based on what Croney told investors during the call, his turnaround plan is more focused on simplifying operations, developing customer loyalty and maintaining their internet and wireless network – not in increasing ad dollars, which make up a miniscule portion of revenue anyway.
+Of course, based on what Croney told investors during the call, his turnaround plan is more focused on simplifying operations, developing customer loyalty and maintaining their internet and wireless network – not in increasing ad dollars, which make up a minuscule portion of revenue anyway.

 Still, given that the company attributed this Q4 advertising decline to lower domestic political advertising in 2025, it feels safe to say that the 2026 midterm elections will have an especially outsized impact later in the year.

-It seems like this side of the business can’t escape politics, either.
+It seems like this side of the business can’t escape politics either.

 Must Read